Yaswanth-26/Content_Based_Multi_lable_Prediction/README.md

 ## Dataset

-The project uses a dataset containing 34,886 movie entries with plot descriptions and genre labels.

 Dataset Used : https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots?resource=download

 Download and place this dataset in the data/raw folder to run the code as expected.

+The project uses a dataset containing 34,886 movie entries with plot descriptions and genre lables.
 After preprocessing and standardization, the final dataset contains 25,381 movies categorized across 9 major genres:
 - Drama
 - Comedy